bart-kroon/TM1/README.md

 1. Unzip, resulting in a directory `/Workspace/tmiv-v6.1` such that the file `/Workspace/tmiv-v6.1/README.md` exists.
 1. Rename to `/Workspace/tmiv` to match with the following instructions.

 The same instruction also works with the internal software repository.
-Pleae be aware, that the default branch of the internal repository is not `master` but the current development branch, e.g. `v7.0-dev`.
+Pleae be aware, that the default branch of the internal repository is not `main` but the current development branch, e.g. `v7.0-dev`.
 This is not a stable version of TMIV.

 In the next step add `-DNO_INTERNET=ON` to the first cmake command or set `NO_INTERNET` to `ON` in the CMake GUI.
 If the external libraries are placed in the right directories, then they are detected.
 Otherwise the location of each of the external libraries can be specified, for instance by entering the values in the CMake GUI.